 Devonshire Collective, Photoworks, BACKLIT and Aspex announce Tessa Boffin: Where We Touch the Archive, an ambitious national touring exhibition responding to the work of artist and activist Tessa Boffin (1960–1993).

-The exhibition launches at Devonshire Collective on 18 July 2026 before travelling to Nottingham, Brighton and Portsmouth throughout 2026–27.
+The exhibition will launch at Devonshire Collective on 18 July 2026 before travelling to Nottingham, Brighton and Portsmouth throughout 2026–27.

-Boffin's practice spanned photography, writing, performance and activism, consistently challenging dominant narratives around gender, sexuality and visibility.
-Boffin’s work remains urgently relevant to contemporary queer and feminist communities and this project asks what it means to activate an archive as a living, collective space.
+Tessa Boffin's practice spanned photography, writing, performance and activism, consistently challenging dominant narratives around gender, sexuality and visibility.
+Boffin’s work remains urgently relevant to contemporary queer and feminist communities and this project asks what it means to an archive as a generative, collective space.

 The tour features work by Tessa Boffin and newly commissioned work from artists Sophie Mak-Schram and Leah McLaine, developed in direct response to Boffin's images, pedagogy and politics.
 Both artists and the curatorial team have been immersed in extensive archival research, drawing on collections held by the University for the Creative Arts, The Estate of Tessa Boffin/The Gupta+Singh Archives and Hales Gallery (London and New York).

-This project is grounded in a collective, intersectional approach to curatorial research, led by four emerging curators whose practices are rooted in queer and feminist frameworks: Polly Wright (Devonshire Collective, Eastbourne), Jazz Swali (Backlit, Nottingham), Ricardo Reverón Blanco (Aspex, Portsmouth), and Danit Ariel (Photoworks).
+This project is grounded in a collective, intersectional approach to curatorial research, led by four emerging curators whose practices are rooted in queer and feminist frameworks: Polly Wright (Devonshire Collective, Eastbourne), Jazz Swali (BACKLIT, Nottingham), Ricardo Reverón Blanco (Aspex Portsmouth, Portsmouth), and Danit Ariel (Photoworks).

 This project has received support from Arts Council England's Touring Projects grant strand and the Paul Mellon Centre, enabling an extensive programme of artist commissions, curatorial development and public engagement across all four venues.